jndok/harpoon/README.md

 # harpoon (x86)
-Very simple runtime hooking library for OS X. *x64 version is almost ready...*
+Very simple runtime hooking library for OS X. *for x64, check out the `harpoon64` branch.*

 ## Warning
 This library is still in early alpha, and I am still creating basically everything.
 You cannot even say it's a skeleton lib for now, as it contains only 4 functions.
 It is usable and it works (decently).
 Please be patient as I fix some bugs and commit the rest of the code.
 Thank you!